orionrobots/orionrobots.github.io/_posts/2007-01-13-getting-stuck-into-the-nxt.md

 # Starting Up

-Now I had the [NXT](/NXT) software installed, it was time to fire it up.
-I was expecting an all singing, all dancing presentation as was the case with the [RCX](/RCX) [RIS](/RIS) and Mars Mission software, but those kind of intro movies seem to have withered away.
+Now I had the [NXT](/wiki/nxt) software installed, it was time to fire it up.
+I was expecting an all singing, all dancing presentation as was the case with the [RCX](/wiki/rcx) [Robot Invention System](/wiki/ris) and Mars Mission software, but those kind of intro movies seem to have withered away.
 They did add an element of excitement to Lego toys though.
 This instead fires up a rather good looking interface, which has a rounded, flattened and simplistic style reminiscent of LCARS (the Star Trek UI).

 Time to click the "Getting started" button.
 The software rapidly runs through a little presentation demo, and tells me I can now connect my NXT to download a program.
 I plug it in, turn it on connected and Windows detects it.
 I then click the next button on the presentation, already a step ahead - as usual, jumping the gun.
 It then tells me to plug in the cable, already ahead.